 Reading an SPSS file from a URL using R

-In this next read SPSS file in R example, we are going to read a .sav file from a URL.
+In this next read SPSS file in R example, we will read a .sav file from a URL.
 Here we are going to use this dataset.

 Reading a .sav file in R using Foreign’s read.spss

-In this section, we are going to use read.spss from the foreign package.
-More specifically, we are going to read SAV files using read.spss.
+In this section, we will use read.spss from the foreign package.
+More specifically, we will read SAV files using read.spss.

 df <- read_sav(“http://staff.bath.ac.uk/pssiw/stats2/PsychBike.sav”) head(df)Code language: R (r)

 Now, there are some steps we may need to go through before analyzing our data.
 First, we may want to remove a column (or two columns) in R’s dataframe.
 Second, we may need to dummy code our categorical variables in R. Finally, we may also want to inspect the data, calculate descriptive statistics, and visualize the data (e.g., with a scatter plot).

 This section will teach us how to write dataframes to .sav files.
 We will learn how to load CSV and Excel files into R dataframe objects and then save them as SPSS files.

 In this subsection, we are going to read a CSV file in R. After we have read this CSV file we are going to save it as a .sav file.